Christophe Euzet

-Christophe Euzet (born 2 April 1967) is a French politician who served as a member of the French National Assembly from 2017 to 2022, representing the 7th constituency of Hérault.
+Christophe Euzet (born 2 April 1967 in Perpignan) is a French politician who served as a member of the French National Assembly from 2017 to 2022, representing the 7th constituency of Hérault.

 Early life and education

 Of Catalan origin by his mother, Sète by his father, Christophe Euzet comes from a popular background.

 After obtaining his DEA then his doctorate in public law at the Toulouse 1 University Capitole, he became a lecturer at the University of Perpignan.
 He was Director of UFR at the International University Leopold S. Senghor of Alexandria in Egypt.

 Member of the National Assembly

 Euzet was elected to the 7th constituency of Hérault on 18 June 2017.
 He won in the second round against the candidate of the National Front.

 In the National Assembly, Euzet served on the Constitutional Acts, Legislation and General Administration Committee.
 He is also a Vice-President of the Promotion of tourist activities's Working Group.
 He is also a titular judge in the Cour de Justice de la République.

 Euzet lost his seat in the 2022 French legislative election.